 John is the first member of his immediate family to have been born in Mississippi.
 His birth event occurs during the first year his father, Duncan McKenzie, is listed on the Covington County Tax Rolls.
 The family arrived in Covington County in January of 1833 when Barbara McLaurin McKenzie was pregnant with John.
-He had two sisters: Catharine, who died at around age twelve in NC and Mary Catharine, also born in MS but in 1838.
-She lived only one year.
+He had two sisters: Catharine, who died at around age twelve in NC and Mary Catharine, also born in MS but lived only one year.
 His older brothers, who all survived to adulthood, were born in Richmond County, NC: Kenneth (1820-after 1872), Hugh (1822-1867), Daniel (1823-1860), Duncan “Dunk” (1826-1878), and Allen (1831-1910).
 John’s parents were first generation born to Scottish immigrant parents.
 In the old world no hope existed of their owning land, but in America this was possible.
 A yeoman farmer trying to grow a market crop such as cotton would probably own a small number of enslaved people.
 Duncan McKenzie owned eight people in 1841.
 What lured John’s parents from North Carolina to Mississippi was affordable land and the prospect of making a comfortable living off of growing a staple crop.

 The community of Williamsburg, in Covington County, Mississippi near the McKenzie property, was motivated to provide an education for their children as much as was possible.
 Indeed, Duncan McKenzie claims to have chosen property because of its proximity to a school.
 The community provided facilities and was able to enlist teachers, who were compensated in tuition fees.
 In 1838, a family friend, Malcolm Carmichael, “Squire John’s son,” was in charge of a school, “near my house.
 Dunk, Allen and Johny, are going to him,” according to their father, Duncan McKenzie.
 By 1840, when John McKenzie is about seven, a new teacher had charge of the education of the three younger McKenzie brothers: